-In response to data growth and expanded storage requirements, Infinidat has unveiled two new

-As one of the very few storage vendors to offer cyber detection on both primary and secondary storage, Infinidat equips enterprises with the strongest possible cyber storage resilience capabilities to thwart a malware or ransomware attack" major enhancements that enrich and expand the company's all-flash capabilities and capacity for enterprise storage.
+In response to data growth and expanded storage requirements, Infinidat has unveiled two new major enhancements that enrich and expand the company's all-flash capabilities and capacity for enterprise storage.
 Infinidat's new SSA Express Software for the InfiniBox® platform eliminates the need for enterprises to purchase a separate, siloed flash array to support smaller applications and workloads that require high performance at low latency.
-This means enterprise customers can consolidate a greater number of workloads to the InfiniBox hybrid's flash layer than ever before, taking advantage of an even higher level of application workload alignment within a unique, softwaredefined storage architecture and minimising the consequences of ongoing data volume growth.
+This means enterprise customers can consolidate a greater number of workloads to the InfiniBox hybrid's flash layer than ever before, taking advantage of an even higher level of application workload alignment within a unique, software-defined storage architecture and minimising the consequences of ongoing data volume growth.